mikopp-ruxit/java-buildpack/docs/framework-ruxit_agent.md

+[Ruxit](www.ruxit.com) is  full stack monitoring solution.
+It allows you insight into all application requests from the users click in the browser down to the database statement.

 # Ruxit Agent Framework
 The Ruxit Agent Framework causes an application to be automatically configured to work with a bound [Ruxit Service][] instance (Free trials available).